exrin/Documentation/faq/index.rst

 Frequently Asked Questions
 ==========================

-Injection Platform Specific Dependencies
+Inject Platform Specific Dependencies
 ----------------------------------------
-In all of the samples given of Exrin, you will noticed that the IInjection class is instantiated within the Bootstrapper class, which is in the PCL.
+In all of the samples given of Exrin, you will noticed that the IInjectionProxy class is instantiated within the Bootstrapper class, which is in the PCL.

-To injection platform specific dependencies you need to push the instantiation of the IInjection class up to the platform and pass it as an instance down into the bootstrapper.
+To injection platform specific dependencies you need to push the instantiation of the IInjectionProxy class up to the platform and pass it as an instance down into the bootstrapper.

 .. sourcecode:: csharp

-    public sealed partial class MainPage
-    {
-        public MainPage()
-        {
-            this.InitializeComponent();

-			IInjection injection = new Injection();
+    // In the native project
     injection.Register<InterfaceType, InstanceType>();

     LoadApplication(new App(injection));
-        }
-    }

 .. sourcecode:: csharp

     public class App : Application
     {
         public App(IInjection injection)
         {
-           new Bootstrapper(injection).Init().Get<IStackRunner>().Run(Stacks.Authentication);
+           new Bootstrapper(injection).Init();
         }

 .. sourcecode:: csharp